Ravikumar-Shah/Salesforce-Third-Party-API-Connection/README.md

-# Salesforce-Third-Party-API-Integration Demo Project
+# Salesforce-Third-Party-API-Connection Demo Project

-A demo project: demonstrates integration between Salesforce and 3rd party COVID-19 data provider.
+A demo project: demonstrates how to connect Salesforce to 3rd party COVID-19 data provider.

 ## Concepts Covered